ClutterDexGrasp: A Sim-to-Real System for General Dexterous Grasping in Cluttered Scenes: Method

 \subsubsection{System Identification for Sim-to-Real Transfer}

-To minimize the dynamics gap between simulation and reality, we perform system identification (SI)~\citep{system_identification, huang2024fungrasp} to calibrate the physical parameters of both the robotic arm and hand.
-The SI process iteratively compares trajectories from simulation and the real world under identical commands, optimizing simulation parameters until the simulated behavior closely matches real-world motion~\citep{valassakis2020crossing}.
-The details are deferred to Appendix~\ref{supp:sec:si}.
+To minimize the dynamics gap between simulation and reality, we perform system identification (SI)~\citep{system_identification, chen2023visual} to calibrate the physical parameters of both the robotic arm and hand.
+The SI process iteratively compares trajectories from simulation and the real world under identical commands, optimizing parameters until behaviors closely match ~\citep{valassakis2020crossing}, detailed in Appendix~\ref{supp:sec:si}.